 The Great Outdoors are right here in the Inland Empire.
-Its your choice a mountain range or the open desert, where stars are close enough to touch.
-Most people think of California they think if star lined streets, congested freeways.
+It’s your choice between a mountain range or the open desert, where stars are close enough to touch.
+Most people think of California as star lined streets and congested freeways.
 Never do they think of the great outdoors.
-Joshua Tree National Park is a unique spot, where the outdoors becomes your backdrop.
-Where the sunset meets the desert rock and the stars shine like diamonds.
-Don’t start out slow, get out there and enjoy:
+Joshua Tree National Park is a unique spot where the outdoors becomes your backdrop, the sunset meets the desert rock, and the stars shine like diamonds.
+Don’t start out slow; get out there and enjoy:

 Joshua Tree Ranch